Polyacetylene: Properties

 For applications, polyacetylenes suffer from many drawbacks.
 They are insoluble in solvents, making it essentially impossible to process the material.
 While both cis and trans-polyacetylene show high thermal stability, exposure to air causes a large decrease in the flexibility and conductivity.
 When polyacetylene is exposed to air, oxidation of the backbone by O_{2} occurs.
 Infrared spectroscopy shows formation of carbonyl groups, epoxides, and peroxides.
 Coating with polyethylene or wax can slow the oxidation temporarily, while coating with glass increases stability indefinitely.

 Applications

 Polyacetylene has no commercial applications, although the discovery of polyacetylene as a conductive organic polymer led to many developments in materials science.
 Conducting polymers are of interest for solution-processing for film-forming conductive polymers.
-Therefore, attention has shifted to other conductive polymers for application purposes including polythiophene and polyaniline.
+Attention has shifted to other conductive polymers for application purposes including polythiophene and polyaniline.
 Molecular electronics could also be a potential application of conductive polyacetylene.